Chitranjan806/Predict_Sentiment_Class_For_Reviews/README.md

   **2. Vectorizing the Categorical Variable**

   As we know, all the ML models are good with numbers.
-So, we will convert the categorical column `'text'` using **CountVectorizer.**
+So, we will convert the categorical column `'text'` using **CountVectorizer.**<br>
   It will convert the collection of text tokens in 'text' column, and return a matrix of the counts of occurrences of each token in the Series
   After Vectorizing, we observed the below dataset with mentioned shapes-